 My name is Joan Riley Jager, wife, daughter, sister and aunt with a great support system of both family and friends.
 I am a self-taught amateur compelled to share information that can help others with ADHD and other mental differences.
 Currently, I manage ADD freeSources by myself but have been lucky enough to find authors who have graciously provided a number of our articles.

 Chronic depression from Bipolar disorder took much of my strength, but I started volunteering for ADD Resources.org, the organization I was to work with for 18 years.
-I started joining the mailing parties, help host workshops and conferences and soon became a board member.
+I started joining the mailing parties, helped host workshops and conferences and soon became a board member.
 Later I became a part-time employee for five years and facilitated the Tacoma support group.
-I left for a year due to upper management changes, but I returned as a volunteer after I retired on Social Security Disability,
+I left for a year due to upper management changes, but I returned as a volunteer after I retired on Social Security Disability.

 This time I got to choose my own projects and really found that I enjoyed my work more.
 I inspected older information, looked for additional credible sources to provide better coverage of the complexities of ADHD and began updating the website.
 After I left in 2013, I started a Pinterest page about ADHD using many of the resources I had put together.
 I love to collect information and commentary for my boards and on Facebook, but some information is best presented in a more orderly format.
 Thank you for giving me time to get this site together.